NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_documentation.md

 *Note -  I am using the term 'refine tool' to make the description  generic.
 The refine tool used was OpenRefine.

-The digitization files come in Excel, TSV or CSV formats and have to be imported into the refine tool.
+The digitization files come in CSV format and they have to be imported into the Open Refine tool.

  The following columns 'taxonspid' and 'rankid' are converted to numerical data columns that import as text formatted data, these need to be converted to numerical because there are GREL code that tests on the assumption that numbers are numbers.
 GREL code con be obtained here: https://github.com/NHMDenmark/Mass-Digitizer/blob/main/OpenRefine/post_processing.json